 In a successful case, whistleblowers (called “relators”) are typically entitled to anywhere from 15 to 30 percent of the amount recovered by the government.
 This amount can be significant because a defendant found guilty of fraud must pay three times the government’s losses, additional penalties, and attorney’s fees for the case.
-For example, in a case involving false billing for work on helicopters, the federal government recovered $150 million and the relator received $22.5 million.
+For example, in a case involving false billing for work on helicopters, the federal government recovered $150 million and the whistleblower received $22.5 million.

-Anyone who has information about fraud against the government is a potential relator.
+Anyone who has information about fraud against the government is a potential whistleblower/relator.
 Qui tam relators include employees, patients, vendors, bookkeepers, medical care providers, accountants, auditors, independent contractors, analysts and service providers — if you are aware of fraud against the government at either the federal or state level, you may be able to start a False Claims Act case.